EneaDim/flexsoc/README.md

 - `yosys`: Synthesis tool.
 - `OpenSTA`: Static Timing Analysis and Power Analysis tool.
 - `OpenROAD`: Backend implementation with OpenROAD flow scripts.

 ---

+<a id="usage"></a>
+## ⚙️ Usage

+- Run `make help` to see the different guides of the environment.

+- Run `make ip_start` to quickstart:
+    - Hjson definition.
+    - Register Map generation.
+    - Documentation generation.
+    - RTL stub definition.
+    - RTL wrapper definition.
+    - Testbench generation.
+    - Linting the design.
+    - Simulation of the testbench.
+- After `ip_start` you can populate the `module`_core.sv file with the core funtionalities.

+---